jediswaplabs/jediswap-force-wielder/README.md

 * author id, username, followers, following, tweet count, listed count

-Each time the script is run, it searches mentions and quotes backwards through time until it encounters the most recent tweet it fetched during the last execution and stops there.
+Each time the script is run, it searches mentions and quotes backwards through time until it encounters the most recent tweet from the known data.
-These cut-off points are stored in `last_queried.json`.
-In case of errors during the execution of the script, they can always be recreated from `last_queriedBAK.txt`.

 This is an attempt at the most sparse implementation possible with regards to the total amount of requests, so no tweet should ever be queried for twice.
 How often the script has to be run to avoid any gaps in the data depends solely on your API tier and the expected activity of your Twitter account & followers.
 For example, if you are allowed to query for the last 800 mentions using the Twitter mentions timeline, you need to run the script often enough so that there will be less than 800 new mentions since the last time the script fetched data from the API.
-No harm is done by running the script much more often than necessary to ensure not missing out on data.
+No harm is done by running the script much more often than necessary to insure against gaps in the data.

 ### Usage